Parkland shooter Nikolas Cruz may have had a horror start to life but does it matter?

 But, she vowed to walk them through his entire life to show them what “shaped” him into the school shooter and mass murderer he became.

-In the two weeks since the defence began presenting its case, jurors have heard testimony from 24 witnesses comprising of relatives, neighbours, teachers, psychiatrists, psychologists and law enforcement officers who all encountered Cruz at some point in his 19 years leading up to the massacre.
+Since the defence began presenting its case back on 22 August, jurors have heard testimony from dozens of witnesses comprising of relatives, neighbours, teachers, psychiatrists, psychologists and law enforcement officers who encountered Cruz at some point in his 19 years leading up to the massacre.

 They spoke about Cruz’s troubled start in life, the challenges in his upbringing, and the behavioural and psychological difficulties he presented from a very early age – which many say were not properly addressed.